-Once a clinical preceptor is approved, the student should contact the preceptor prior to the start of a clinical rotation.
-Students are expected to contact the preceptor within three weeks of receiving preceptor approval notice.
+Once a clinical preceptor is approved, the student should contact him/her prior to the start of clinical rotation.
+Students are expected to contact the preceptor with-in three weeks of receiving this notification.
 Students are encouraged to call their preceptor's office as the initial contact to make an appointment to meet in person.
 This is a great way for students to learn about their preceptor.
 If a student does not contact a preceptor in a timely manner and the preceptor can no longer serve in that role because contact was not made, the student will be responsible for finding a replacement.
 This is considered unprofessional behavior (please review SON Graduate Handbook).

-Students are expected to share their syllabi, these clinical guidelines, and the California State University, Fresno SON website address for the preceptor's reference and use.
+Students are expected to share their syllabi, these clinical guidelines, and the CSU, Fresno School of Nursing website address for the preceptor's reference and use.

-All students must remember that clinical preceptors are not being paid to precept students.
+All students must remember that clinical preceptors are not getting paid to precept students.
 Preceptors are providing mentoring and teaching as part of their professional role.
 It is important to express appreciation and write a thank you note at the end of the semester.